rust-fuzz/book/src/afl/tutorial.md

 cd url-fuzz-target
 ```

-We’ll need two depedencies in this crate:
+We’ll need two dependencies in this crate:

 * `url`: the crate we’re fuzzing
 * `afl`: not required, but includes a couple utility functions to assist in creating fuzz targets